If you’ve used Google Ads in the past, you’ve probably heard the term “Performance Max” floating around recently.

 If you’re currently running other Google search campaigns, Performance Max can coexist alongside these campaigns to fill in any gaps in your ad strategy.
 You don’t need to replace your Google Ad strategy with pMax completely; instead, I’d recommend rolling out one pMax campaign alongside your existing campaigns, monitoring performance, and making changes as necessary.

-Setting Up Performance Max: A Quick Guide
+Setting up Performance Max: A quick guide

 Setting up a Performance Max campaign differs slightly from other types of Google Ads campaigns.
 However, these ads still follow a very user-friendly process.
 Google will guide you through the different elements of your campaign and explain each one.